MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 ## OneNote deployment guidance

-You can use the [Office Deployment Tool](overview-office-deployment-tool.md) or enterprise deployment software, such as Microsoft Endpoint Configuration Manager, to include or exclude OneNote when you deploy Office in your organization.
+You can use the [Office Deployment Tool](overview-office-deployment-tool.md) or enterprise deployment software, such as Microsoft Configuration Manager, to include or exclude OneNote when you deploy Office in your organization.

 OneNote is included alongside the other Office apps, such as Word, Excel, and PowerPoint, when you deploy Microsoft 365 Apps, Office LTSC 2021, or Office 2019.
 There are no additional steps you need to take to include OneNote with new installations of Office.
 But, always be sure to check the deployment settings before you deploy, for example when using the wizards in Configuration Manager (current branch) or Microsoft Intune.